Seleucid army

-The Seleucid army was the army of the Seleucid Empire, one of the numerous Hellenistic states that emerged after the death of Alexander the Great.
+The Seleucid army was the army of the Seleucid Empire, the largest of the Hellenistic states that emerged after the death of Alexander the Great.

+Seleucus I coin depicting Alexander the Great's horse Bucephalus.

-As with the other major Hellenistic armies, the Seleucid army fought primarily in the Greco-Macedonian style, with its main body being the phalanx.
+As with the other major Hellenistic armies, the Seleucid army fought primarily in the Macedonian style, with its main body being the phalanx.
 The phalanx was a large, dense formation of men armed with small shields and a long pike called the sarissa.
 This form of fighting had been developed by the Macedonian army in the reign of Philip II of Macedon and his son Alexander the Great.
 Alongside the phalanx, the Seleucid armies used a great deal of native and mercenary troops to supplement their Greek forces, which were limited due to the distance from the Seleucid rulers' Macedonian homeland.

 Manpower

 The distance from Greece put a strain on the Seleucid military system, as it was primarily based around the recruitment of Greeks as the key segment of the army.
 In order to increase the population of Greeks in their kingdom, the Seleucid rulers created military settlements.
 There were two main periods in the establishment of settlements, firstly under Seleucus I Nicator and Antiochus I Soter and then under Antiochus IV Epiphanes.
 The military settlers were given land, "varying in size according to rank and arm of service'.
 They were settled in 'colonies of an urban character, which at some point could acquire the status of a polis".
 Unlike the Ptolemaic military settlers, who were known as Kleruchoi, the Seleucid settlers were called Katoikoi.
 The settlers would maintain the land as their own and in return they would serve in the Seleucid army when called.
 The majority of settlements were concentrated in Lydia, northern Syria, the upper Euphrates and Media.
 The Greeks were dominant in Lydia, Phrygia and Syria.
 For example, Antiochus III brought Greeks from Euboea, Crete and Aetolia and settled them in Antioch.

 These Greek settlers would be used to form the Seleucid phalanx and cavalry units, with picked men put into the kingdom's guards regiments.
 The rest of the Seleucid army would consist of a large number of native and mercenary troops, who would serve as light auxiliary troops.
 The government was leery of training and trusting non-Greek soldiers "too much" though, for fear of revolts against Greek rule.
 One of the most detailed reports of Seleucid manpower is from the historian Polybius, who recorded in detail units in a military parade in 166-165 BC at Daphne, near its capital Antioch.
 At the Daphne Parade, it was largely trusted Greek soldiers capable of being deployed anywhere on display, rather than "ethnic" contingents.
 This was most likely due to the army reform that was undertaken by Antiochus IV.
 In his reign, Antiochus IV had built 15 new cities "and their association with the increased phalanx... at Daphne is too obvious to be ignored".